kujirahand/llm-client-chrome-extension/README.md

-# Ollama Chat Chrome Extension
+# Ollama Client for Chrome Extension

 A Chrome extension that allows you to chat with Ollama API directly from your browser.